IBM/cloud-native-starter/workshop-one-service/3-java.md

 ### 3.3 Supporting live and readiness probes in Kubernetes with HealthCheck

-We have added the class HealthEndpoint into the Authors package as you can see in the following diagram.
+We have added the class HealthEndpoint to the Authors package as you see in the following diagram.

 ![class diagramm HealthEndpoint](images/authors-java-classdiagram-02.png)